Periodontal Treatments and Procedures

 What is periodontal disease?

 If your gums become infected with bacteria and that infection spreads, it can destroy your teeth.
-The structures that support the teeth’s connection to the jawbone deteriorate to the point where your teeth become so loose, they must be extracted.
+The structures that support the teeth’s connection to the jawbone deteriorate to the point where your loosened teeth must be extracted.

 The supporting structures affected by periodontal disease include the gums, cementum that covers the root, the alveolar bone, and periodontal ligament.
 In the earliest stages of the disease, only your gums are affected.
 As the disease goes untreated, it can affect all of these structures.